sherpal/MBFFZ/README.md

 The game takes place in a 800x600 continuous 2d plane.
-Each player is free to move (using the arrow keys), except for some (5) white obstacles.
+Each player is free to move (using the arrow keys), except for some white obstacles.

-Each now and then (actually every 10 seconds), triangles (zombies) appear and chase at all times the closest player.
+Each now and then, triangles (zombies) appear and chase at all times the closest player.
 Once a zombie collides a player, that player dies instantly.

 The last player alive wins the game.

+The number of zombies that spawn at the same time is given by the formula
+`nbrOfPlayers + (timeFromBeginningInSeconds) / 30`
+where the division is an integer division.

+The time (in seconds) between two zombie spawn is given by the formula
+`max(2.5, 10 - timeFromBeginningInMinutes)`.

 ## How to play